-As we saw in the previous section, cracking Zoho Vault’s encryption is nearly impossible.
+As we saw in the previous section, cracking Zoho Vault's encryption is nearly impossible.
 Enter two-factor authentication, which makes such attempts utterly worthless.
-Instead of using only “something that you know” (master password) to login, you add “something that you have” (smartphone) or “something that you are” (fingerprint, hand, retina, face).
-In such a scenario, your database will be hacked only after the attacker gets your master password and either steals your phone or cuts off your thumb.
+Instead of using only "something that you know" (master password) to login, you add "something that you have" (smartphone) or "something that you are" (fingerprint, hand, retina, face).
+In such a scenario, your database will be hacked only after the attacker gets your master password and steals your phone.

 There are many different two-factor authentication methods, and Zoho Vault offers quite a few: